plantanapp/documentation/docs/configuration.md

 ### Typical Features in the Configuration Menu

+1. **Dashboard**
+   - Provides a comprehensive view of system health alerts.

 1. **General Settings**
    - Access site-wide settings, including application name and licensing details.
 You can manage your license and update various general configurations from this tab.